willypelz/cr-system-be/README.md

 ## Database

-The codebase contains examples of two different database abstractions, namely [TypeORM](http://typeorm.io/).
+The system uses a database abstractions, namely [TypeORM](http://typeorm.io/).

-The branch `master` implements TypeORM with a mySQL database.

-The branch `prisma` implements Prisma with a mySQL database.

 ----------

 ##### TypeORM

 ----------

-Create a new mysql database with the name `nestjsrealworld`\
+Create a new mysql database with the name `company_review`\
 (or the name you specified in the ormconfig.json)

 Copy TypeORM config example file for database settings